NicolasOhe/a-maze-be/README.md

 This application is the result of a coding challenge to be submitted within one week.

+A postman collection to test the endpoints is available at the root of the project.

 Main features:

 - user registration